Luckzman/Fast-Food-Fast/README.md

 ### API Endpoint
 Endpoint | Functionality
 -------- | -------------
-GET  /orders | Get all the orders
+POST  /auth/signup | Register a User
-GET /orders/:id | Fetch a specific order
+POST  /auth/login | Login a Users
-POST /orders | Place a new order
+POST  /orders | Place an order for food
-PUT /orders/:id | Update the status of an order
+GET /orders/ | Fetch all orders (Admin Access Only) GET /orders/:id | Fetch a specific order (Admin Access Only) PUT /orders/:id | Update the status of an order (Admin Access Only) GET /menu | Get all available menu
+POST /menu | Add meal option to Menu (Admin Access Only) PUT /menu/id/upload | Update menu item with image (Admin Access Only)

 ## How to use
 ### Prerequisite